Van der Waals interaction in uniaxial anisotropic media: Two parallel slabs

-In accordance with the recipe (\ref{eq:three}), the free energy {\em per unit interface area} is
+In accordance with the recipe (\ref{eq:three}), the free energy per unit interface area is

-If the gap between the slabs is large, $L \gg d_2, d_4$, then the second term in Eq.~(\ref{eq:twentyone}) vanishes.
-The first term under the logarithm in Eq.~(\ref{eq:fifteen}) splits into two parts, each corresponding to the vdW energy of an isolated slab surrounded by the medium.
-The total energy reduces to a sum of two terms derived in the preceding Section.
+If the gap between the slabs is large, $L \gg d_2, d_4$, then the second term in (\ref{eq:twentyone}) vanishes.
+The first term under the logarithm in (\ref{eq:fifteen}) splits into two parts, each corresponding to the vdW energy of an isolated slab surrounded by the medium.
+The total energy reduces to a sum of two terms derived in section~\ref{sec:seven}.

 If the slabs are thick, $d_2, d_4 \gg L$, the spectrum equation (\ref{eq:twentyone}) reduces to